-The previous Strategic Rail Research Agendas (SRRAs) produced by ERRAC, the European Rail Research Advisory Council, were based on business scenarios targeting a time horizon for 2020.
+The previous Strategic Rail Research Agendas (SRRAs) produced by ERRAC, the European Rail Research Advisory Council3, were based on business scenarios targeting a time horizon for 2020.
 These scenarios have been produced in 2002 and 2007.
-They are partially outdated and they need to be revised within the current Coordination and Support Action of ERRAC called FOSTER RAIL, by taking also into account the new target date to be considered on the basis on the additional information available: 2050.
+They are partially outdated and they need to be revised within WP2 work package of the current Coordination and Support Action of ERRAC called FOSTER RAIL, by taking also into account the new target date to be considered on the basis on the additional information available: 2050.

-The task "Update of the suburban and regional (passenger) rail market analysis" is making an update of the work performed for the first time in 2005 by UITP on behalf of ERRAC (and published in 2006).
+As part of WP2, task 2.2 "Update of the suburban and regional (passenger) rail market analysis" is making an update of the work performed for the first time in 2005 by UITP on behalf of ERRAC (and published in 2006).
 This task is based on a survey and desk research, and its objective is to get an accurate overview of the importance of regional railway in Europe.

-This study presents the results collected in 2014 and 2015.
-It provides a definition of regional and suburban railways (RSR) and a picture of this business field.
-This ERRAC suburban and regional railway market study confirms the critical importance of regional and suburban railways in the EU, which account for 90% of total railway passengers and 50% of passenger-kilometres.
+This deliverable presents the results collected in 2014 and 2015.
+It provides a definition of regional and suburban railways and a picture of this business field.
+This ERRAC suburban and regional railway market study confirms the critical importance of regional and suburban railways in Europe which account for 90% of total railway passengers in Europe and 50% of passenger-kilometres.
 Regional and suburban trains carry as much passengers as all metros in Europe and 10 times more passengers than air travel.